douvy/tasty-cooking/README.md

 - **Lightning Fast**: Built with Next.js for server-side rendering and static generation
 - **Type Safety**: Fully typed with TypeScript for better developer experience and fewer bugs
+- **Content as Code**: Recipes stored as MDX files for easy editing and version control
 - **Fully Responsive**: Beautiful on all devices from mobile to desktop
 - **Accessible**: WCAG compliant with proper semantic HTML and keyboard navigation
 - **SEO Optimized**: Rich metadata, JSON-LD Schema.org markup, and optimized for search engines